 - Kitchens can be a high risk depending on the size, especially if the kitchen is not properly supervised.
 Full dining facilities increase the risk but this is lessened by having staff in attendance at all times.

-- There is a high fire risk is store rooms where bedding, towels, flammable materials and cleaning equipment are stored .
+- There is a high fire risk in store rooms where bedding, towels, flammable materials and cleaning equipment are stored .
 Flammable materials in the presence of chemical cleaner may result in a higher fire risk if not stored correctly.
 House keeping and keeping the store as tidy as possible will reduce the risk.
 Also, ensure that the dangers are discussed at any training sessions.

 - Tradesmen on the premises, especially those that use apparatus that is capable of starting a fire, like blow lamps, gas torches, metal angle cutters, etc. Ensure a high degree of supervision during and after their presence.
 Give the area they have been working in a thorough inspection and make sure no hot spots or small fires have been missed.

 Arson is the single most common cause of fire in business premises and 45% of all serious fires are a result of arson.
 Much of this is not targeted and the vast majority of arson attacks are down to opportunist vandalism.
-Apart from the need to comply with the law the Responsible Person has a duty to himself and his business to reduce this risk to as low as reasonable possible.
+Apart from the need to comply with the law, the Responsible Person has a duty to himself and his business to reduce this risk as low as reasonable possible.
 See also the guide How to Combat Arson

-During training sessions as well as detailing and practicing fire procedures some time should be devoted to emphasising simple fire precautions in an attempt to stop fires happening.
+During training sessions fire procedures must be practised and simple fire precautions must be emphasised in an attempt to stop fires happening.
 Not only is fire training in most premises required by law, it also makes sense.
 Half an hour spent on training may prevent a fire and can save lives.
 For further information go to Staff fire safety training.

 March 17, 2011[Last updated: April 22, 2022]